 Becoming a 3D Travel Agent

-We are on an agent hiring hiatus right now as we bond with our existing and fabulous team members and keep up the good work for our clients.
-Below is the description of our hiring process that is scheduled to resume January 1st of 2014.
+Below is the description of our hiring process that is scheduled to resume fall of 2015 with contracts offered by January 1st of 2016.
 The process is subject to major revisions prior to beginning the hiring process once again.

 The original Fabulous Five of 3D Travel Company, pictured here at Disney's Earmarked Conference for Authorized Disney Vacation Planners.
 The Fab Five of 3D include Amy Pruitt, Denise Stufflebeam, Kim Deviese, Charlene Hanyzewski and Carol Beth Scott.
 They are shown here with Ivana Dream, mascot of all Authorized Disney Vacation Planners.